 Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration the Company expects to receive in exchange for those products or services.
-To recognize revenues, the Company applies the following five step approach: (1) identify the contract with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations.
-The company applies judgment to determine when a performance obligations.
-The Company applies judgment to determine whether each product or services promised to a customer are capable of being distinct, and are distinct in the contract of the contract, if not, the promised product or services are combined and accounted for as a single performance obligation.
-The Company allocates the arrangement consideration to separately identifiable performance obligations based on their relative stand-alone selling price or the residual method.
+To recognize revenues, the Company applies the following five step approach: (1) identify the contract with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenues when a performance obligation is satisfied.
+At contract inception, the Company assesses its promise to transfer products or services to a customer to identify separate performance obligations.
+The Company applies judgement to determine whether each product or services promised to a customer are capable of being distinct, and are distinct in the context of the contract.
+If not, the promised products or services are combined and accounted for as a single performance obligation.
+The Company allocates the arrangement consideration to separately identifiable performance obligations based on their relative standalone selling price or the residual method.
 Stand-alone selling prices are determined based on sale prices for the components when it is regularly sold separately.
 In cases where the Company is unable to determine the stand-alone selling price, the Company uses third-party prices for similar deliverables or the Company uses expected cost-plus margin approach in estimating the stand-alone selling price.